The Toyota Highlander – Midsized & Big on Reliability

 2020 $30,495 – $41,480

-If purchasing a used vehicle, regardless of how dependable it is, we recommend considering an extended warranty in case of an unexpected repair.
-You can research and buy an extended warranty for your vehicle online with a trusted partner like olive.
-Olive specializes in vehicle extended warranties for consumers.
-Extended warranties for older vehicles are available at https://olive.com/.
+If purchasing a used vehicle, regardless of how dependable it is, we recommend considering an extended car warranty solution in case of an unexpected repair.
+You can research and buy an extended warranty solution for your vehicle online with a trusted partner like olive®. olive® specializes in mechanical breakdown insurance and vehicle service contracts for consumers.
+These are available for vehicles 10 years old or less and starting with under 140,000 miles at https://olive.com/.

 High Five for the Highlander’s Reliability